 Over the next few decades, Chocolate Labradors became increasingly popular both in the show ring and as pets.

-Yet in the shooting community, where Labradors were expected to do a job of work, the preference for black continued throughout the late 1900s, and even continues today, particularly in the UK, where black is still favoured by working Labrador enthusiasts.
+In the shooting community, where Labradors were expected to do a job of work, the preference for black continued throughout the late 1900s, and into the present day, particularly in the UK.
+We’ll be looking a bit more at that later on.

 American or working chocolate labs

-Working or ‘field bred’ labradors are often known in the USA as American labs.
+Working or ‘field bred’ Labradors have become known in the USA as American labs.

-So how has this history affected our lovely chocolates?
-Is there any truth in the stories that chocolate labradors are somewhat challenged in the ‘upstairs’ department?
+Is there any factual basis at all in the stories that chocolate Labradors are somewhat challenged in the ‘upstairs’ department?
+Is the beauty on your hearth rug all beauty and no brains?

-Show Labradors (also known as Bench or English labs) are often more heavily built, and somewhat slower and physically less agile than their field bred counterparts.
+Show Labradors (English) are often more heavily built, and somewhat slower and physically less agile than their field bred counterparts.

 They are also more likely to have a chunky Labrador head and thick otter tail.
 And while some feel that the chunkiness of the skull has been taken too far in show lines, there is no denying the beauty of a classic Labrador head.